dendronhq/dendron-site/vault/dendron.rfc.30-notion-pod.md

 1. Give your integration a name - I chose "Novels".
 1. Select the workspace where you want to install this integration.
 1. Click "Submit" to create the integration.
-1. Copy the "Internal Integration Token" on the next page and save it the dendron notion export pod config file.
+1. Copy the "Internal Integration Token" on the next page and save it to the dendron notion export pod config file.

 Step 2: Share a database with your integration Integrations don't have access to any pages (or databases) in the workspace at first.
 A user must share specific pages with an integration in order for those pages to be accessed using the API.
 Start from a new or existing page in your workspace.
 Click on the Share button and use the selector to find your integration by its name, then click Invite.

-## Choosing the parent page
+### Choosing the parent page

 The exported notes cannot be attached at a workspace level and require a parent page.
 The Pod will automatically query for pages on your Notion workspace and provide you with a drop down list of pages for you to choose as a Parent.
 The most recently created page will appear at the top of the dropdown.